nespinoza/exonailer/README.md

 USAGE
 -----

-To use the code is very simple.
-Suppose we have a target that we named `my_data`:
+To use the code is very simple, and to help you understand how to use it, we have added a synthetic dataset for the target `my_target`, along with this package. `my_target`, of course, is a generic target name.
+You can put any target name you want as long as it includes no spaces.
+With this decided:

-    1. Put the photometry under `transit_data/my_data_lc.dat`.
-Similarly, put the RVs (if you have any) under `rv_data/my_data_rvs.dat`.
+    1. Put your photometry under the `transit_data` folder.
+The file containing the photometry has to be named `target_lc.dat`, where `target` is the name of your target.
+In our case, `my_target`.
+Similarly, put the RVs (if you have any) under the `rv_data` folder.
+The file containing the RVs has to be named `target_rvs.dat`, where `target`, again, is the name of your target.
+In our case, `my_target`.
 These are expected to have four columns: times, data, error and name of the instrument (which is a string); however, only the two first are mandatory: the code will recognize that you don't have errors on your variables and if no instrument names are given, it will assume all come from the same instrument.
        The flux is expected to be normalized to 1.
 The RVs are expected to be in km/s.

-    2. Create a prior file under `priors_data/my_data_priors.dat`.
+    2. Create a prior file under the `priors_data` folder.
+The file containing the photometry has to be named `target_priors.dat`, where `target` is (you guessed!) the name of your target.
        The code expects this file to have three columns: the parameter name, the prior type and the hyperparameters of the prior separated by commas (see below).
        If you want a parameter to be fixed, put `FIXED` on the Prior Type column and define the value you want to keep it fixed in the hyperparameters column.
+       Also, if a prior other than `FIXED` is defined, a fourth column can be entered for each parameter where you can specify the starting point of the parameter (say, one obtained by a previous least-square fit, or a value you know to be close to the true parameter, etc.).

 As can be seen from the above, the code can handle data taken with different instruments.
-Currently this only modifies the outputs of the RVs where, if more than one instrument is detected, a different center-of-mass velocity is fitted for each instrument in order to account for offsets between them, and if jitter is included, a different jitter term is also fitted for each instrument.
+For RVs, this means that a different center-of-mass velocity can be fitted for each instrument in order to account for offsets between them, and if jitter is included, a different jitter term can also fitted for each instrument.
+For transits, this means a different photometric jitter can be fitted to each instrument, as well as different limb-darkening coefficients and different transit depths.

+As previously stated, there is a synthetic dataset along with this code which is useful to understand how to get your fit started.
+The lightcurves for this dataset are under the `transit_data` folder and is labeled `my_target_lc.dat`, while the RVs are under the `rv_data` folder and is named `my_target_rvs.dat`.

-Next, you can modify the options in the exonailer.py code.
-The options are:
+Next, you can modify the options of your fit in the `options_file.dat` file.

+The **GENERAL OPTIONS** are:

-    target:             The name of your target (in this case, `my_data`).
+    TARGET:             The name of your target.

+    MODE:               This defines which kind of fit you want to perform. `full` means a full transit and radial-velocity fit. `transit` means you only will fit the transit lightcurves and `rvs` means you will only fit the radial-velocities.

+    NWALKERS:           This is the number of walkers on the MCMC runs (for more information on this parameter, check out the `emcee` documentation).

+    NJUMPS:             This is the number of jumps on the MCMC (for more information on this parameter, check out the `emcee` documentation).

+    NBURNIN:            This is the number of burn-in runs of the MCMC (for more information on this parameter, check out the `emcee` documentation).

+    PLOT:               If set to `NO`, no plots will me shown at the end.
+If set to `YES`, a plot at the end of the `exonailer` run will be shown similar to the one shown above.

+The **PHOTOMETRY OPTIONS** have to be defined for each instrument.
+For each one, you must define:

+    INSTRUMENT:           The name of the instrument.
+These have to match the instruments in the transit lightcurves.

-    phot_noise_model:   This parameter defines the noise model used for the photometry.
+    PHOT_NOISE_MODEL:     This parameter defines the noise model used for the photometry.
 If set to 'white', it assumes the underlying noise is white-noise.
 If set to 'flicker', it assumes it is a white + 1/f.

-    phot_detrend:       This performs a small detrend on the photometry.
+    PHOT_DETREND:         This performs a small detrend on the photometry.
 If set to 'mfilter' it will median filter and then smooth this filter with a gaussian filter.
                           It works pretty well for Kepler data.
-If you don't want to do any kind of detrending, set this to None.
+If you don't want to do any kind of detrending, set this to `NO`.

-    window:             This defines the window of the 'mfilter'.
-Usually way longer than your transit event.
+    WINDOW:               This defines the window of the 'mfilter'.
+Usually way longer than your transit event, and is defined in number of datapoints.

-    phot_get_outliers:  This automatically sigma-clips any outliers in your data.
+    PHOT_GET_OUTLIERS:    This automatically sigma-clips any outliers in your data if set to `YES`.
                           It relies on having decent priors on the ephemeris (t0 and P).
+If you don't want to remove them, set this to `NO`.

-    n_omit:             Is an array that lets you ommit transit in the fitting procedure (e.g., transits with spots).
-Just put the number of the transits (counted from the first event in time, with this event counted as 0) that you want to ommit in the list and the code will do the rest.
+    NOMIT:                It is a sequence of numbers, separated by commas, that lets you ommit transit in the fitting procedure (e.g., transits with spots).
+Just put the number of the transits (counted from the first event in time, with this event counted as 0) that you want to ommit.
+If you don't want to ommit any transit, don't put this option.

+    RESAMPLING:           Set this to `YES` if you want to use the selective resampling scheme of Kipping (2010, MNRAS, 408, 1758), applied to 30-minute cadence Kepler lightcurves.

+    PHASE_MAX_RESAMPLING: This define the maximum phase at which the data will be resampled if `RESAMPLING` is set to `YES`.

+    NRESAMPLING:          This defines the number of instantaneous lightcurve points used to resample the lightcurve if `RESAMPLING` is set to `YES`.

-    ld_law:             Limb-darkening law to use.
+    LD_LAW:               Limb-darkening law to use.
 For all the laws but the logarithmic the sampling is done using the transformations defined in Kipping (2013).
                           The logarithmic law is sampled according to Espinoza & Jordán (2015b).

-    mode:               Can be set to three different modes. 'full' performs a full transit + rv fit, 'transit' performs only a transit fit to the photometry, while 'rvs' performs a fit to the RVs only.

-    rv_jitter:          If set to True, an extra 'jitter' term is added to the RVs error to account for stellar jitter.

-    transit_time_def:   Defines the input and output time scales (the times are assumed to be in the JD format, i.e., JD, BJD, MDJ, etc.) of the transit times.
+    TRANSIT_TIME_DEF:     Defines the input and output time scales (the times are assumed to be in the JD format, i.e., JD, BJD, MDJ, etc.) of the transit times.
 If input transit times are, for example, in utc and you want results in tdb, this has to be 'utc->tdb'.

-    rv_time_def:        Same as for transit times but for the times in the RVs.

 Once you are done with this, just run the code by doing: